hariprasadBR/bigdata-/README.md

 This phase makes the Shuffle and Sort phase work even quicker thereby enabling additional performance in MapReduce jobs.

+# Working with MapReduce Algorithm
+To work with MapReduce Algorithm, you must know the complete process of how it works.
+The data which is ingested goes through the following steps:
+#### 1. Input Splits: Any input data which comes to MapReduce job is divided into equal pieces known as input splits.
+It is a chunk of input which can be consumed by any of the mappers.

+#### 2. Mapping: Once the data is split into chunks it goes through the phase of mapping in the map-reduce program.
+This split data is passed to mapping function which produces different output values.

+#### 3. Shuffling: Once the mapping is done, the data is sent to this phase.
+Its job is to amalgamate the required records from the previous phase.

+#### 4. Reducing: In this phase, the output from the shuffling phase is aggregated.
+In this phase, all values are shuffled and brought together by aggregation so that it returns a single output value.
+It creates a summary of the complete data set.

 Benefits of MapReduce
 Here are the benefits of MapReduce mentioned below.